cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 ==========================

-Use the CDAP Lifecycle HTTP API to deploy or delete applications and manage the lifecycle of flows, MapReduce programs, workflows, workers, and custom services.
+Use the CDAP Lifecycle HTTP API to deploy or delete applications and manage the lifecycle of flows, MapReduce and Spark programs, custom services, workers, and workflows.

 .. highlight:: console